-Tibshelf Infant and Nursery School operates a whole school approach and ethos to safeguarding and protecting children.
+Tibshelf Schools Federation operates a whole federation approach and ethos to safeguarding and protecting children.
 Where safeguarding is concerned, we maintain an attitude of "it could happen here".
-We recognise that everyone in the school has a role to play to keep children safe; this includes identifying concerns, sharing information, and taking prompt action.
+We recognise that everyone in the school has a role to play to keep children safe; this includes ensuring children feel heard and understood, identifying concerns, sharing information, and taking prompt action.
 Safeguarding and child protection is incorporated in all relevant aspects of processes and policy development.
 All systems, processes and policies operate with the best interests of a child at their centre.

-We ensure that all children are safeguarded while on or off school premises and are proactive about anticipating and managing risks that children face in the wider community and online.
+We ensure that all children are safeguarded while on or off the schools' premises and are proactive about anticipating and managing risks that children face in the wider community and online.
 To support this the school assesses the risks and issues in the wider community when considering the well-being and safety of its learners.
-Due to the context of our school our children may be at greater risk of neglect and/or domestic abuse
+Due to the context of our schools', our children may be at greater risk of witnessing domestic abuse, neglect, and emotional abuse.

-To protect our learners, we have a Prevent action plan/risk assessment and are part of the Stopping Domestic Abuse Together (SDAT) initiative.
-All Staff and Governors participate in annual Prevent training.
-Children across school participate in Anti-Bullying Week, Online Safety Days' and participate in weekly assemblies with a safeguarding focus.
-As part of Computing Club, children learn more about online safety and being i-vengers.
-The school was awarded the 360 Online Safety Mark, March 2022.
+To protect our learners, we have a Prevent action plan/risk assessment and are part of the Stopping Domestic Abuse Together (SDAT) initiative (Derby and Derbyshire's local version of Operation Encompass).
+All staff and governors participate in annual Prevent training.
+Children across the federation participate with Anti-Bullying Week, Online Safety Days and also participate in weekly assemblies with a safeguarding focus.

-The school recognises we have an important role to play in multi-agency safeguarding arrangements and contributes to multi-agency working as set out in Working Together to Safeguard Children (2018).
-As a relevant agency, the school understands its role within local safeguarding arrangements and operates in accordance with the Derby and Derbyshire Safeguarding Children multi-agency procedures, including the local criteria for action (known as the Threshold document) and local protocols for assessment in Derby and Derbyshire.
-The school is also aware of and implements any local learning where appropriate, such as those as outlined in DDSCP Briefing note: safeguarding school age children and learning from case reviews and other DDSCP briefing notes located in the multi-agency safeguarding children procedures document library.
-Tibshelf Infant and Nursery School can provide extended and early help support to all our families through the Positive4YoungPeople (P4YP) Family Resource Service.
-The service is on hand to provide support to families in a wide range of different ways.
-Parents may be offered the service or can request a referral through any member of the Senior Leadership Team or class teachers.
+Tibshelf Schools Federation recognises we have an important role to play in multi-agency safeguarding arrangements and contributes to multi-agency working as set out in Working Together to Safeguard Children (2018).
+As a relevant agency, the school/college understands its role within local safeguarding arrangements and operates in accordance with the Derbyshire Safeguarding Children multi-agency procedures, including the local criteria for action (known as the Threshold document) and local protocols for assessment in Derby and Derbyshire

+To support key multi-agency safeguarding communications we have a dedicated secure safeguarding email address safeguarding@tibshelf-inf.derbyshire.sch.uk /safeguarding@townend.derbyshire.sch.uk which is accessible by at least two members of our safeguarding staff.
+During the school term and in school hours, this is checked daily.
+An 'out of office' message is operational during other times and in school holidays to advise partner agencies that schools are closed.
+Messages are recorded and emailed to safeguarding leads.
+The school/college is also aware of and implements any local learning where appropriate, such as those as outlined in DDSCP Briefing note: safeguarding school age children and learning from case reviews and other DDSCP briefing notes located in the multi-agency safeguarding children procedures document library.
+Tibshelf Schools Federation can provide extended and early help support to all our families through the Positive 4 Young People (P4YP) Family Resource Service.
+The Service supports 12 families across the federation and offers support in a wide range of ways.
+Parents may be offered the support or can request a referral through any member of the Senior Leadership Team or class teachers.
+The federation works closely with other agencies including Derbyshire Early Help, Behaviour Support, Autism Outreach, Education Psychologist, SSSEN, Building Sounds Minds, Cahms and Visual, Hearing and Physical Impairment Services, Speech and Language services and Social Care.